Get rid of head lice naturally!

 Here's a product I wish I knew about then…

 This is a sponsored ad, but I was excited to find out about it because it's made from safe ingredients and doesn't smell horrible — one more score in the fight to get rid of head lice naturally!

 We are a family owned company and we created a line of natural head lice prevention and treatment products about 7 years ago.
 Our products are pesticide free, toxin free, and smell of peppermint.
 ClearLice gets rid of lice and nits in one day, guaranteed, even the dreaded super lice you've been hearing about on the news.
 Lice cannot grow resistant to our formula.
 It is also gentle on children's heads and safe to use daily.

-DON’T FORGET to get your free printable by clicking here: Top 25 Simple Ways to BOOST Your Health with Apple Cider Vinegar!
+Also get another free printable by clicking here: Top 25 Simple Ways to BOOST Your Health with Apple Cider Vinegar!